Lagrangian Descriptors: A Method for Revealing Phase Space Structures of General Time Dependent Dynamical Systems: Introduction

 In this paper we further develop a technique for revealing phase space structure that was proposed and used in \cite{prl, nlpg2, jfm, amism11}.
 This method is based on the computation of arc length of particle trajectories and it is extended by considering the integration of a bounded, positive quantity that is an intrinsic geometrical and/or physical property of the dynamical system along trajectories of the dynamical system, for a finite time.
 Techniques based on the integration of properties along trajectories have been used in the past. \cite{rypina} have proposed methods based on the idea of {\em complexity of isolated trajectories}.
 Recently in the computer graphics community, \cite{acar12} have also used the time-normalized arc length of trajectories for human action recognition.
 Their work is inspired on the {\em line integral convolution} discussed by \cite{shi08, cabral93} that advect conserved physical fields along trajectories.
 The advection of conserved physical fields has been also used in the atmospheric science community since the early 90s. \cite{oneill94, sutton94} proposed the {\em reverse domain filling} method for visualizing transport structures in geophysical flows.
+Recently in the context of realistic oceanic flows the works by \cite{prants11a, prants11b} have highlighted Lagrangian features by computing the time of exit of particles from a given region or the number of changes of the sign of zonal and meridional velocities. \cite{huhn12} and \cite{prants13a} have addressed similar purposes by measuring the absolute displacements of particles and \cite{prants13b} by counting the number of cyclonic and anticyclonic rotations of particles.